rmholmes/rmholmes.github.io/_pages/cv.md

 ## Honors and Awards
 ___
+* 2020 Consortium for Ocean and Sea Ice Modelling in Australia most selfless contribution award.
 * 2017 Nominated by the Australian Academy of Science to attend the Lindau Nobel Laureates Meeting in Lindau, Germany 2017.
 * 2016 Physical Oceanography Dissertation Symposium (PODS) Invited